gatchi/psobb-ryuker/README.md

 As of right now, this code will not compile.
 If you're looking for a PSOBB server, check out [Tethealla server setup](https://www.pioneer2.net/community/threads/tethealla-server-setup-instructions.1/), which contain both instructions and binaries.
+If you want more details on the development process, you can check out my casual dev blog over here -> [artistformerlyknownased.tumblr.com](https://artistformerlyknownased.tumblr.com)